 Installing the .NET Framework 3.5 on Windows 8 or 8.1

-Use the .NET Framework 3.5 for apps built for versions 2.0 and 3.0 as well as 3.5.
+The .NET Framework 3.5 is also used by apps built for versions 2.0 and 3.0.

 Installing a Windows language pack before installing the .NET Framework 3.5 may cause the .NET Framework 3.5 installation to fail.
 Install the .NET Framework 3.5 before installing any Windows language packs.

 Windows CardSpace is not available with the .NET Framework 3.5 on Windows 8.

 If an app requires the .NET Framework 3.5, but doesn't find that version enabled on your computer, it displays the following message box, either during installation, or when you run the app for the first time.
 In the message box, choose Install this feature to enable the .NET Framework 3.5.
 This option requires an Internet connection.